hms-dbmi-cellenics/inframock/README.md

 The following environment variables are exposed for InfraMock:

+`EXPERIMENT_ID` : set the experiment ID, or leave unset for default experiment.

 `POPULATE_MOCK`: whether localstack should be filled with a mocked PBMC data set.
 This is set to `true` by default, which means that InfraMock will try to use a locally running version of the `api` to populate the localstack DynamoDB database with using its `/experiments/generate` endpoint.